appel/plexport/README.md

 6. Make the script executable: `chmod +x plexport.py`.
 7. Run the script with `./plexport.py`.

-Use `CTRL + C` to abort the script after finishing the current operation.
+The script will run until it's done.
+If you need to abort the operation, use `CTRL + C`.
+It will gradefully exit after it is done processing the current FLAC.